prathameshk30/Python-for-Finance/README.md

-## This Repo contains projects in Finance domaain using python.
+## This Repo contains projects in Finance domain using python.

 Project 1:-